hrbrmstr/shiny/README.md

 shiny
 =====

-Repo for contributed Shiny apps
+Repo for publicly contributed Shiny apps to Data Driven Security.
+Clone and issue a pull req.